BrickSigma/BinParser/README.md

 # BinParser - A binary file parser
-BinParse is a simple binary file parser written in C. It was originally created to help break down binary files like ISO images or compiled ELF binaries while studying their structure.
+BinParse is a simple binary file parser written in C++.
+It was originally created to help break down binary files like ISO images or compiled ELF binaries while studying their structure.

 ## Table of contents
 - [Building and running](#building-and-running)